Link - CollectionUse: Deployed

 Choosing between variations

-Review the when to use a collection section for guidance.
+Review “When to use a Collection” for guidance.

 - Related links generally appear at the bottom of the page in the main content well.